 McLaren Vale, South Australia, Australia

-Willunga 100’s focus is very much on premium Grenache, this has been driven by winemaker Mike Farmilo (who has almost 40 years of experience working in McLaren Vale) and consultant Tim James.
-Mike and Tim spend a lot of time working with the growers to ensure the quality of fruit is up to their exacting standards.
+Willunga 100’s focus is very much on premium Grenache, driven by winemaker Mike Farmilo who has almost 40 years of experience working in McLaren Vale.
+Alongside winemaker Skye Salter, they spend a lot of time working with the growers to ensure the quality of fruit is up to their exacting standards.

 The Tempranillo is packed with blackberry, spice and an earthiness which gives the wine a savoury note.
 The Shiraz/Viognier is rich and luscious with ripe fruit harnessed by supple tannins.
 The Cabernet/Shiraz displays delicious berry fruit that is lent a supple texture on the palate by the 35% of Shiraz in the blend.
 These wines offer exceptional value.